Quantcast

 Out of that process comes a strategic plan that helps the VAR align to key strategies, looks at sales and structure issues in the reseller’s organization, and from there, builds a sales and marketing plan to execute on.

-“We help identify areas they should invest in, and then put together a detailed and program and use our resources to help them close any skills gaps,” Miller said.
+“We help identify areas they should invest in, and then put together a detailed training and enablement program and use our resources to help them close any skills gaps,” Miller said.

 The program continues with a lead-generation plan, and then the cycle repeats – the new practice drives additional transactional data, which can be used in term to drive a refined program.